optiva-media/aws-sqs-xl-messages/README.md

 ## JSDoc

-This project uses JSDoc automagically generate beatiful code documentation.
+This project uses JSDoc to automagically generate beatiful code documentation.
 You can locally generate the documentation by typing `npm run jsdoc`.

-An HTML version od the documentation will be generated at `docs/aws-sqs-xl-messages/X.Y.Z/index.html`.
+An HTML version of the documentation will be generated at `docs/aws-sqs-xl-messages/X.Y.Z/index.html`.

 ## Code analysis